postech-ami/Deep-Motion-Mag-Pytorch/README.md

 With a temporal filter, amplification is applied by utilizing the temporal filter.
 This method effectively amplifies small motions of specific frequencies while reducing noise that may arise in the motion magnification results.

-**We highly recommend using a temporal filter for real videos, as they are likely to contain photometric noise.**
+**We highly recommend using a temporal filter for real videos, as they are likely to contain the photometric noise.**

     ## For the inference without a temporal filter